 Breast Augmentation Candidates

-Many of Dr. Lichten’s breast augmentation patients are mothers who come in for a “Mommy Makeover.”
-They are looking to restore their bodies back to the shape they had before having children, and often combine their breast augmentation procedure with liposuction or a tummy tuck in Columbus, Ohio.
-In addition to primary breast enlargement, many women choose to have their breast implants along with a breast lift to improve breast contour and volume.
+Many of Dr. Lichten’s patients are mothers who come in for a “mommy makeover.”
+They are looking to restore their bodies back to the shape they had before having children and often combine their breast augmentation with body procedures like liposuction or a tummy tuck in Columbus, Ohio.
+In addition to primary breast enlargement, many women choose to have their breast augmentation paired with a breast lift to improve breast contour and volume.

-Silicone implants are also FDA-approved for most breast surgeries and can be used in breast augmentation for women age 22 and older.
+Silicone implants are FDA-approved for most breast surgeries and can be used in breast augmentation for women age 22 and older.
+Saline implants are approved for women 18 and up.
 Dr. Lichten is comfortable using both saline and silicone implants – the deciding factor is usually patient preference.